-On average, the lack of permanent human resources amounts to 40% of expressed needs required annually to effectively manage MPAs (only 33% for EU MPAs and almost 67% for non-EU MPAs).
-Regarding seasonal staff, the lack of human resources amounts 27% of expressed needs (33% for EU MPAs and 100% for non-EU MPAs).
+On average, 60% of expressed needs in terms of permanent human resources required annually to effectively manage MPAs are covered (67% for EU MPAs and 33% for non-EU MPAs).
+Regarding seasonal staff, 67% of the needs are covered for EU MPAs and 0% for non-EU MPAs.